 - No Tuning Options – Besides a Contour Curve button, there is no way to adjust output.
 Not as flexible as other speaker options.

-The Alto TX212 is another excellent budget-priced speaker.
+The Alto TX312 is another excellent budget-priced speaker.
 But, with that price, there are a few drawbacks that are worth factoring in.

-For home use, this speaker is ideal as you’ll be unlikely to need to push it to its limits.
+For home use or for small parties this speaker is ideal.
+You’ll be unlikely to need to push it to its limits.
 Audio performance and sound clarity are very good for how cheap these are.
 But, the lack of some features like tuning choices is disappointing.

-If you don’t need a super loud speaker the TX 212 is a great budget-priced option.
+If you don’t need all the bells and whistles the TX 312 is a great budget-priced option.

 Behringer Eurolive B105D Review